Bulletin #2281, Know Your Soil: Lead in the Soil

 Your yard and garden can become contaminated from lead within the soil and airborne sources of lead.
 Here are some ways to minimize lead in your soil and in your produce.

-- Locate gardens away from roads and old painted structures if possible, and lay out gardens to keep leafy greens and other hard-to-wash vegetables far from the street, 50 or more feet away from heavily traveled streets.
+- Locate gardens away from roads and old painted structures if possible, and lay out gardens to keep leafy greens and other hard-to-wash vegetables far from the street, 50 away from heavily traveled streets.

 - Test your soil routinely (every one to two years) to screen for possible lead contamination.